-Exhibit No. Description Location 10.1 Letter Agreement between the Company and Dr. Tong dated October 9, 2017.
-Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on October 10, 2017.
-31.1 Certification of Chief Executive Officer (Principal Executive Officer) pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Sarbanes-Oxley Act of 2002 Filed herewith 31.2 Certification of Chief Executive Officer (Principal Executive Officer) pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification of Chief Financial Officer (Principal Executive Officer) pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Sarbanes-Oxley Act of 2002 Furnished herewith 32.2 Certification of Chief Financial Officer (Principal Financial Officer) pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Sarbanes-Oxley Act of 2002 Furnished herewith 101.
-Interactive Data Files for the Company's Form 10-Q for the period ended October 31, 2017 Submitted herewith.
+Exhibit No. Description Location 10.1 Financial Advisory, Offering and At-the-Market Offering Engagement Letter dated February 22, 2018, by and between PharmaCyte Biotech, Inc. and Aeon Capital, Inc Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on February 22, 2018.
+10.2 Mutual Termination Agreement dated January 26, 2018, by and between PharmaCyte Biotech, Inc. and Chardan Capital Markets, LLC.
+Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on February 22, 2018.
+10.3 Binding Term Sheet between the Company, Austrianova Singapore Pte.
+Ltd. and SG Austria Pte.
+Ltd. dated August 30, 2017.
+Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on September 6, 2017.
+31.1 Principal Executive Officer Certification required by Rules 13a-14 and 15d-14 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Filed herewith 31.2 Principal Financial Officer Certification required by Rules 13a-14 and 15d-14 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Filed herewith 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002.
+Furnished herewith 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002.
+Furnished herewith 101.
+Interactive Data Files for the Company's Form 10-Q for the period ended January 31, 2018 Submitted herewith.